SagarPanchal-com/Retail_Sales_p1/README.md

 Group by Sale_Year, Sale_Month order by Sale_Year, Sale_Month;
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8. **Write a SQL query to find the top 5 customers based on the highest total sales**:
 ```sql
 Select Customer_id, sum(Total_Sale) As Sales from Retail_Sales group by Customer_id order by Sales desc Limit 5;
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items from each category**:
 ```sql
 Select Category, Count(Distinct Customer_id) as cnt_unique_cs from Retail_sales group by Category;
 ```